Grand Teton National Park Photography Workshop

 Do I need to know Photoshop before attending?

-No. Prior Photoshop experience is not required.
-If you're new to post-processing, you can follow along, observe, and ask questions at your own pace.
-If you're more experienced, we'll dig into refining light, color, and composition.
-Photoshop instruction is supportive and optional, not intimidating or mandatory.
+No. Prior experience is not required.
+If you're new to post-processing, you can follow along and ask questions at your own pace.
+If you're more experienced, discussions can go deeper.
+Editing sessions are supportive and optional.

 What does a typical day look like?

-Days are built around light, not the clock.
-We're usually on location before sunrise, giving you time to settle in and work through changing conditions as the light comes up.
-Midday is spent resting, reviewing images, and working through post-processing and questions indoors.
-Evenings are flexible, some nights we photograph sunset, other nights we rest and prepare for the next morning.
+Days are structured around light.
+We're usually on location before sunrise and work through changing conditions as the light builds.
+Midday is used for rest, review, and optional post-processing sessions.
+Evenings remain flexible, some nights we pursue sunset, others we conserve energy for the next morning.

 Is this workshop more about shooting or learning?